 Putty knives: 1″ and 4-6″ for cleaning fillets and fairing.

-Palm sander or orbital sander.
+Palm sander or orbital sander and small vacuum.
 This will speed up sanding but careful workmanship will make for very little sanding.

 Frequently asked Questions: (We’ll add more as we get them)

 What should I expect?
 How hard is it?:

 It depends on which kit you choose and how hard you want to work.
 We are very flexible and you do not have to stick to our building schedule if you are ok completing some of the assembly at home.
 The Moccasin canoes in past years have been able to paddle on Sunday.
 The Amanda is perhaps the most “work” to complete.
 More hands are better if you are planning on this one.
 If you are not sure about which boat might be right for you just give us a call.

 Can I participate by myself?

 Sorry, it’s just too much work for 1 person to complete in the time we will have.
 2 persons minimum (3 for the Amanda) please.
 1 Adult and kid is ok provided they can reach into the boat and are able to work.
 The Amanda is more involved than the Moccasin, 3 people minimum for that one.